Simulation-based validation of Bayes factor computation: Realistic examples

 \section{Realistic examples}

-Now we focus attention on more realistic datasets and show some aspects of actual calibration checking.
+Now we focus attention on more realistic datasets.
 First is the \textit{turtles} example from the documentation of the \texttt{bridgesampling} package \citep{bridgesampling_package}.

-Model $\mathcal{M}_1$ is a probit regression model with a single varying intercept with $N$ observations split into $G$ groups, specifically:
+Model $\mathcal{M}_1$ is a probit regression model with a single varying intercept:

-where \(\Phi\) is the normal cumulative distribution function.
+where we have $N$ observations split into $G$ groups ($g_i$ is the group for the $i$-th observation) and \(\Phi\) is the normal cumulative distribution function.
 Model $\mathcal{M}_0$ is then the same but with the varying intercept removed, i.e.,~we set \(\tau = 0\).
+Here, and throughout this paper we parametrize the normal distribution with mean and sd.

 We perform two checks --- for one we use standard SBC with \(N = 70, G = 10\) (this keeps the distribution of observed BFs reasonably wide) and simulate \(x_i \sim N(0, \frac{1}{3})\).
-Due to the relatively wide priors on parameters, this tends to produce a substantial number of datasets where \(y_i\) has zero or very little variance.
+This tends to produce a substantial number of datasets where \(y_i\) has zero or very little variance.
 This can be overcome by rejection sampling (see section~\ref{subsets-of-y}) --- we remove all datasets (and the associated prior draws) where \(\text{Avg}(y) < \frac{1}{10}\) or \(\text{Avg}(y) > \frac{9}{10}\).
 In this example, rejections change the implied prior to \(P(\mathcal{M}_1) \simeq 0.6\).
-After running 2 000 simulations we find no problems (see Table~\ref{tab:succesful_checks}).
+After running 2 000 simulations we find no problems (see \refextratable{tab-successful-checks}).

 For the second check, we focus the simulations to the neighborhood of the actual data by means of posterior SBC.
 To this end, we pick data for half of the groups as \(y_1\), fit both models to this smaller dataset, and calculate the posterior model probabilities.
 We then use the fitted parameters to simulate data for the remaining groups.